Frank Maguire (solicitor): Personal life

 Maguire was married to Fiona Macdonald from 1987 until his death.
-They had four children - Calum, Matthew, Luke and John.
+They had four children: Calum, Matthew, Luke and John.

 Maguire always had a keen interest in sport.
 He was a dedicated distance runner, played football for Spartans FC, became Scottish Windsurfing Champion and was a Master Yachtsman.

 Maguire was an avid reader with a keen interest in ancient history and astronomy.
-He particularly enjoyed reading, and writing, poetry and he also played the harmonica.
+He particularly enjoyed reading, and writing, poetry.
+He also played the harmonica.